Ising formulations of many NP problems: Tree Problems

 \section{Tree Problems}

-The most subtle NP problems to solve with Ising models are problems which require finding connected tree subgraphs of larger graphs.
-The key point which makes the solution difficult is the requirement of connectivity, and the solution relies on similar tricks, therefore, to the Hamiltonian cycles problem discussed earlier.
+The most subtle NP problems to solve with Ising models are problems which require finding connected tree subgraphs of larger graphs.\footnote{ A tree is a graph with no cycles.
+A cycle is set of vertices $v_1,\ldots, v_n$ with $(v_1v_2),\ldots, (v_{n-1}v_n), (v_nv_1) \in E$.
+It is easy to check that if $(V,E)$ is a tree, $|E|=|V|-1$.} Because determining whether a subgraph is a tree requires global information about the connectivity of a graph, we will rely on similar tricks to what we used to write down Hamiltonian cycles as an Ising model.